 - Kidney cancer (RCC) is considered as one of the radioresistant and chemoresistant cancers with very poor response.
 However till 1990, for advanced stage RCC, biologic therapy/immunotherapy (like Interferon/ Interleukin-2) along with chemotherapy had been used for a long time with limited benefit.

-Latest in treatment
+Latest treatment for Kidney Cancer

 With advanced research in molecular oncology, there is a better understanding of cancer cell growth and its related growth factors/receptor interactions.